EndPointCorp/end-point-blog/2013/09/16/my-favorite-git-commands.html.md

 **git push -f origin branchname**

-I use this one sparingly, and **only** if I'm the only one that's working on branchname.
-This comes up when you've rebased one of your local branches resulting in an altered history of branchname.
+I use this one sparingly, and **only** if I’m the only one that’s working on branchname.
+This comes up when you’ve rebased one of your local branches resulting in an altered history of branchname.
 When you attempt to push it to origin, you may see a message that origin/branchname has X commits different from your local branch.
 This command will forcefully push your branch to origin and overwrite its history.

 **git merge --squash branchname**

-After you've done a bit of work on branchname and you are ready to merge it into the master branch, you can use the *--squash* argument to squash/smush/combine all of your commits into one clump of changes.
+After you’ve done a bit of work on branchname and you are ready to merge it into the master branch, you can use the *--squash* argument to squash/smush/combine all of your commits into one clump of changes.
 This command **does not** perform the commit itself, therefore it must be followed by a) review of the changes and b) git commit.

 **git branch -D branchname**